zdharma-continuum/zinit/docs/zplugin.zsh.md

 This function replaces "autoload -X", because using that on older Zsh versions causes problems with traps.

-So basically one creates function stub that calls --zplg-reload-and-run() instead of "autoload -X".
+So basically one creates function stub that calls :zinit-reload-and-run() instead of "autoload -X".

 $1 - FPATH dedicated to function